Gunnstein/fatpack/README.md

 - Rainflow counting

-An example is included (example.py) which extracts rainflow cycles and plots figure presented below.
+An example is included (example.py) which extracts rainflow cycles and plots the figure presented below.
+The example is a good place to start to get into the use of the package.

 ![Figure from example.py](example.png)